-Deferred financing costs are amortized into interest and financing expenses on the consolidated statement of operations using the straight-line method, which approximates the effective interest method, over the term of the respective financing instrument.
-Deferred financing cost amortization for the years ended December 31, 2015,
+Deferred financing costs are amortized into interest and financing expenses on the consolidated statements of operations using the effective interest method, over the term of the respective financing instrument.
+Deferred financing cost amortization for the years ended December 31, 2017, 2016 and 2015 was \$1,245, \$1,112 and \$1,010, respectively.
+Deferred financing costs related to the Credit Facility and SBA debentures as of December 31, 2017 and 2016, were as follows:

-(2) The Company issued \$23,300 in SBA debentures which pool in March 2016, at which time the Company expects the current short-term interest rate will reset to a higher long-term fixed rate.
+(2) The Company issued \$15,000 in SBA debentures which will pool in March 2018.
+Until the pooling date, the debentures bear interest at a fixed rate interim interest rate of approximately 2.515%.
+The Company expects the current interim interest rate will reset to a higher long-term fixed rate on the pooling date.

-Notes to Consolidated Financial Statements-(Continued) (In thousands, except shares and per share data)
+Notes to Consolidated Financial Statements-(Continued) (in thousands, except shares and per share data)